 Where to begin

 In response to a tragic event or crisis, it is common for people to experience a range of emotions, including shock, anger, fear and grief (American Psychological Association, 2019).
-Although students' personal connections to the tragedy may vary, the weight of experiencing or witnessing discrimination, violence, or persistent injustice can take an emotional toll (Williams, 2018).
 Honoring feelings and receiving caring support can help with regaining a sense of equilibrium (American Psychological Association, 2019).
-Considering well-established relationships between emotions and cognition (Eyler, 2018; Immordino-Yang, 2016), instructors can use a multi-pronged approach to provide students extra support during difficult times: show awareness by acknowledging traumatic events and their impacts (especially in vulnerable communities), share resources available for help, and exercise compassion.
+Considering well-established relationships between emotions and cognition (Eyler, 2018; Immordino-Yang, 2016), instructors can use a multi-pronged approach to provide students extra support during difficult times: show awareness by acknowledging traumatic events and their potential impacts on all students, share resources available for help, and exercise compassion.

 Show awareness